toitware/toit-semver/README.md

 See [`tests`](https://github.com/toitware/toit-semver/tree/main/tests) folder and [`parse-test.toit`](https://github.com/toitware/toit-semver/tree/main/tests/parse-test.toit) for other cases and expected outcomes.

-## Comparison Rules
+## Logical Operators
-The library implements code to support the normal logic operators, such as `>`,  `<=`, etc. The [standard](https://semver.org/) dictates rules about these.
+The library implements code to support the normal logic operators/comparators, such as `>`,  `<=`, etc. The [standard](https://semver.org/) dictates rules about these.
 Not all are obvious at first.
 They operate in the following way:
 | Example | Explanation |
 | - | - |
 | `1.2.3` > `1.2.1` | As expected. |